 Honors and Activities: Member, Texas International Law Journal; Member, Legal Research Board; Fellow, Rapoport Center for Human Rights and Justice

-Princeton University, B.A., Woodrow Wilson School of Public and International Affairs, 2004
+Princeton University, B.A., Princeton School of Public and International Affairs, 2004

 Baker Botts LLP